 - 1 small Hokkaido pumpkin or ½ butternut squash (about 700 g/1 ½ lbs)

-- Preheat your oven to 180 degrees Celsius or 350 Fahrenheit.
+Preheat the oven to 180 degrees Celsius or 350 Fahrenheit.

-- Layer everything in a rectangular, oven proof form, starting and ending with the sauce.
+Layer everything in a rectangular, oven-proof dish, starting and ending with the sauce.
 You should have 4 layers of sauce and 3 layers of lasagne sheets.

 Mix the cheese and the breadcrumbs together and sprinkle them over the last sauce layer.
 Put the lasagne in the hot oven and bake it for 30 minutes or until the lasagne sheets are cooked through and the cheese is golden brown.
 Turn off the oven and let sit inside for another 10 minutes.